-Christina M. Rosas is an associate in the firm's Real Estate practice group.
-Ms. Rosas represents landlords and tenants in commercial leasing transactions, and purchasers and sellers in the acquisition, sale and financing of commercial and residential properties.
+Christina M. Rosas, Counsel in the firm’s Trusts and Estates practice group and Real Estate practice group, advises clients on all aspects of estate and elder law planning, and represents landlords and tenants in commercial leasing transactions, and purchasers and sellers in the acquisition, sale and financing of commercial and residential properties.
 Ms. Rosas also frequently represents debtors in negotiating debt workouts with commercial and private lenders.